The Sphinx Public Data Release: Forward Modelling High-Redshift JWST Observations with Cosmological Radiation Hydrodynamics Simulations: Discussion

 \subsubsection{Comparison with radiative-hydrodynamic simulations without a multiphase ISM}

 Simulations like { THESAN} \citep{Kannan2022} improve upon their related predecessor { IllustrisTNG} due to the addition of on-the-fly radiation hydrodynamics.
 Public data is provided for Ly$\alpha$, SEDs, and various other galaxy properties similar to { FLARES} and now \sphinx{}.
 The volume of { THESAN} is significantly larger than \sphinx{}; hence, it probes much more massive galaxies and a more diverse IGM.
+Moreover, { THESAN} includes black holes which are absent from \sphinx{} and may be relevant at high redshift \citep[e.g.][]{Greene2023,Matthee2023b,Kocevski2023}.

 Like the simulations in the previous section, { THESAN} does not have a multiphase ISM which means that Ly$\alpha$ and nebular predictions are entirely subject to the ISM assumptions made in post-processing.
 The same holds true for the LyC escape fraction estimates from { THESAN}.
 As with { IllustrisTNG} this can lead to order of magnitude systematic uncertainties for emission predictions from the same simulation.
 This is particularly true for the intensity-mapping predictions presented in \cite{Kannan2022a} regarding [C~{ II}]~158$\mu$m emission, which is predicted to mostly come from neutral ISM gas at high-redshift \citep[e.g.][]{Pallottini2017}, not H~{ II} regions with a fixed ionization parameter of $-2$.
 We have processed \sphinx{} with sub-ionizing radiation specifically to better capture the physics of photodissociation regions.
 For similar reasons, without an ISM, { THESAN} cannot reliably predict the spectral shapes of Ly$\alpha$ escaping the ISM \citep{Smith2022} which are set by the complex kinematics and ionization state of the dense gas near H~{ II} regions \citep[e.g.][]{Blaizot2023}.
-The simulation is perhaps better suited for measuring IGM transmission curves, similar to { CODA} \citep{Park2022} due to the large volume compared to \sphinx{}.
+The simulation is better suited than \sphinx{} for measuring IGM transmission curves, similar to { CODA} \citep{Park2022} due to the large volume compared to \sphinx{}.

 One final notable difference is that \sphinx{} exhibits a much higher conversion efficiency of baryons into stars compared to { THESAN}.
 While the high efficiency is less in agreement with pre-JWST abundance matching estimates \citep[e.g.][]{Behroozi2019}, and may still be too efficient given our discussion comparing JADES and \sphinx{} photometry, these older estimates are inconsistent with the surface densities of bright galaxies at high-redshift \citep[e.g.][]{Finkelstein2023,Leung2023}.
 This is shown in Figure~\ref{fig:cum_surface_density} where we compare the cumulative surface density of sources with F277W magnitudes $<29.5$ from \sphinx{} to recent results from NGDEEP \citep[e.g.][]{Leung2023} and other simulations\footnote{All curves for this plot besides those from \sphinx{} were digitized \citep{Rohatgi2022} from Figure~4 in \cite{Leung2023}.}.
 Indeed { THESAN} and { Universe Machine} \citep{Behroozi2019} under predict the results from NGDEEP while \sphinx{} is in agreement with the data up to $z\sim9$, where it then begins to over predict the galaxy counts.